 A problematic word

 Arya comes from the root word ri, which means “to rise upward.”
-A legitimate translation is: “one who strives upward.”
+A legitimate translation is “one who strives upward.”
 This gives us the whole idea about wherever it is used.
-An aryan is one who puts forth real effort to improve himself in any area of life, though arya was usually applied by the philosophers of India to spiritual and personal life.
-The word “noble” is too inactive, and besides it can be interpreted passively, such as in thinking that a person is born noble or made noble by the declaration of another.
+An aryan is one who puts forth real effort to improve himself in any area of life.
+Naturally arya was most fittingly applied by the philosophers of India to spiritual and personal life.
+The word “noble” is too inactive and can be interpreted passively, such as in thinking that a person is born noble or made noble by the declaration of another.
 An arya is one who labors to rise, exemplifying the saying that a diamond is a piece of coal that never gave up.
 Truly a saint is a sinner that never gave up, as Yogananda often said.
 In other words, an arya is one on the path to sainthood as well as one who has attained it.